Sports News and Events

 We will also be in for the chance of winning one of the £20,000 prizes so keep your fingers and toes crossed.

 Winners will be announced in December so watch this space..........

 We are honoured to have received a brand new Macron football kit and footballs from the Chris Tutt Just Giving page set up by his family after he sadly passed away in 2018.

 Chris was a terrific footballer, one of the best that came out of Hastings in the seventies and eighties.
 His best position was wide on the left where he would leave many full backs tied up in knots.
 Chris went to school at Sandown and represented the school football team.
 In the photo you can see Chris holding the Collins Cup in 1969 where he captained the side to victory in the final against Hollington winning 3-0.

-In memory of Chris, the Sandown Football tournament (Saturday 19th Oct) will now have a girls’ tournament alongside the boys’ tournament in which there will be a shield for the winners in memory of Chris and a cup for the team that demonstrates fair play, The Chris Tutt Cup.
-We are anticipating approximately 18 schools to attend the tournament.
+In memory of Chris, the Sandown Football tournament (held on Saturday 19th Oct) also included a girls’ tournament alongside the boys’ tournament in which there was a shield for the winners in memory of Chris and a cup for the team that demonstrates fair play, The Chris Tutt Cup.
+There were 18 schools that attended the tournament.

 Some lucky Year 5 pupils were selected today to become our new Sports Leaders.
 They had their first training session with Mrs Antcliffe (School Games Organiser) where they learnt some skills on how to become a great leader.
 They got the chance to put them to practice with each other on the playground and the results were astounding.
 Mrs Antcliffe said that they were one of the best group of leaders she has ever worked with!
 The leaders are now assigned to one lunch day a week where they will go and lead playground games and activities to Reception and Year 1.